 Please bring your cell phone so you can voice call me if any problems arise.
 Do not rely on text messages, since their transmission is too often substantially delayed.
 If a student has a technical problem, please advise them to start handwriting, and then call me immediately at 780-445-9605.
 I will salvage their typed portion, amalgamate it with their handwritten responses, and I'll try to get their laptop back in working order as soon as possible so they can continue to type.
 I will also have limited emergency laptops on hand.

-Pick up your exam question papers from the Vice Dean’s assistant in the Dean's Suite (room 481) and arrive in your examination room 30 minutes early.
+Pick up your exam question papers from the Dean's Suite (room 481) and arrive in your examination room 15 minutes early.
 The students have also been instructed to arrive at this time, to load Exam4, and to click “Begin Exam” as soon as possible.
-Exam4 will then perform a security check which may take from 30 seconds to 16 minutes, after which the typing screen will appear.
+Exam4 will then perform a security check which may take from 10 seconds to 10 minutes, after which the typing screen will appear.
 Ensure that they do this as soon as possible to allow me to time to deal with any issues that may arise..